On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Recourse policies

 Henceforth, we reserve the notation~$y$ for a vector in~$\R^{[N] \times V_+}$ with entries~$y^\xi_v$, for each scenario~$\xi \in [N]$ and customer~$v \in V_+$.
 We often represent~$y$ with the tuple~$(y^1, \ldots, y^N)$, where, for each scenario~$\xi \in [N]$,~$y^\xi \in \R^{V_+}$ is the restriction of~$y$ to the entries~$\{y^\xi_v\}_{v \in V_+}$.

+Recall that~$\D = (V, A)$ is the complete digraph obtained from~$G$.
 Based on the intuitive description of the VRPSD given in the beginning of Section~\ref{section:problem} (where a vehicle never carries more load than its capacity), we formalize the notions of \emph{recourse actions} and \emph{recourse policies} as follows (see Figure~\ref{figure:recourse_action}).